-- A UKAD partnership with RUSADA is in place to ensure that targeted and intelligence-led testing is carried out during the period of non-compliance so that athletes get tested in Russia while RUSADA is non-compliant. - Separately, WADA is assisting RUSADA in its efforts to regain compliance.
-To do this, we are involved in the restructuring of the organisation and we are appointing two independent, international experts to be in Moscow in order to oversee RUSADA's transition to Code compliance; we have also requested that RUSADA include an independent member on their Board.
+- A partnership between the UK Anti-Doping Agency UKAD and RUSADA is in place to ensure that targeted and intelligence-led testing is carried out during the period of non-compliance so that athletes get tested in Russia while RUSADA is non-compliant. - Separately, WADA is assisting RUSADA in its efforts to regain compliance.
+To do this, we are involved in the restructuring of the organization and we are appointing two independent, international experts to be in Moscow in order to oversee RUSADA's transition to Code compliance.
+We have also requested that RUSADA include an independent member on their Board.

-What the Independent Commission also highlighted is that we, WADA and our 'traditional' anti-doping partners, have no monopoly on anti-doping wisdom.
+What the Independent Commission also highlighted is that we, WADA, and you, the Anti-Doping Organizations (ADOs), have no monopoly on anti-doping wisdom.

-Whistleblowers and the media are also allies in protecting clean athletes' rights and upholding the integrity of sport.
-On the topic of whistle blowing, look at its use - it led the Commission into areas of criminal wrongdoing highlighted in its second Report, and as a result the athlete (Liliya Shobukhova) met the conditions for 'substantial assistance' as permitted under the revised World Anti-Doping Code.
+Whistleblowers and the media are powerful allies in protecting clean athletes' rights and upholding the integrity of sport.
+On the topic of whistleblowing, look at its use - it led the Commission into areas of criminal wrongdoing highlighted in its second Report, and as a result the athlete (Liliya Shobukhova) met the conditions for 'substantial assistance' as permitted under the revised World Anti-Doping Code.
 This is a good example of whistleblowing, and indeed the Code, being put to good use.